aarongilly/notes/content/Excalidraw.md

 ![[Pasted image 20240107120121.png]]

 ## [[Obsidian]] workflows

+> [!warning] I decided to NOT use the Excalidraw plugin on Obsidian.
 #### Creation
 - HOTKEY `⌘ + e`
 	- (or): Command Palette => `Excalidraw: Create new drawing - IN HTE CURRENT ACTIVE WINDOW - and embed into active document`